aleshaleksey/fansys23/monsters-npcs/humanoids.md

 This block does not represent an orc who goes hunting, but rather one that has devoted its life to the hunt.
 This could be a monster hunter or a hunter of men.

 An orcish hunter generally runs down its pray, herding it into traps and finishing it off with blows of its fists.
-When taking down dangerous pray much larger than itself, it will rely on massive axes to neutralise the size advantage.
+When taking down dangerous prey much larger than itself, it will rely on massive axes to neutralise the size advantage.

 ___
 ### Orcish Berserker (level 11)